SNOWLINE ANNOUNCES GRADUATION TO THE TORONTO STOCK EXCHANGE

 CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS

-This news release contains certain forward-looking statements, including statements regarding the creation of a new arm of the Company, the progression of the Valley gold deposit past the exploration stage, the discovery potential within the Valley intrusion, the potential for investors to participate in multiple future discoveries, the Rogue project having district-scale prospectivity, the creation of a new gold district and the Company’s plans and intentions.
+This news release contains certain forward-looking statements, including statements about the Company’s work programs, results, surface work, advancement of studies and permitting, the completion of a potential PFS, the significance of visible gold in drill core, mineral resource estimates, projected mining plans, continued exploration, and the creation of a new gold district.
 Wherever possible, words such as “may”, “will”, “should”, “could”, “expect”, “plan”, “intend”, “anticipate”, “believe”, “estimate”, “predict” or “potential” or the negative or other variations of these words, or similar words or phrases, have been used to identify these forward-looking statements.
 These statements reflect management’s current beliefs and are based on information currently available to management as at the date hereof.

 Forward-looking statements involve significant risk, uncertainties and assumptions.
 Many factors could cause actual results, performance or achievements to differ materially from the results discussed or implied in the forward-looking statements.
 Such factors include, among other things: risks related to uncertainties inherent in drill results and the estimation of mineral resources; and risks associated with executing the Company’s plans and intentions.
 These factors should be considered carefully, and readers should not place undue reliance on the forward-looking statements.
 Although the forward-looking statements contained in this news release are based upon what management believes to be reasonable assumptions, the Company cannot assure readers that actual results will be consistent with these forward-looking statements.
 These forward-looking statements are made as of the date of this news release, and the Company assumes no obligation to update or revise them to reflect new events or circumstances, except as required by law.